-IM Cannabis Corp. ('IM Cannabis'' or the 'Company'') is a British Columbia company whose business formed on October 11, 2019 as the result of a reverse takeover with IMC Holdings Ltd. (the 'Reverse Takeover Transaction''), pursuant to which the Company changed its name from ''Navasota Resources Inc.'' to ''IM Cannabis Corp.'' and changed its business from mining to the international medical cannabis industry.
-The Company's common shares (the 'Common Shares'') trade under the ticker symbol ''IMCC'' on both the NASDAQ Capital Market (''NASDAQ'') and the Canadian Securities Exchange (''CSE'') as of March 1, 2021 and November 5, 2019, respectively.
-The Reverse Takeover Transaction is more fully described under ''Review of Financial Performance - Share Capital - Financial Background''.
+IM Cannabis Corp. ('IM Cannabis" or the "Company") is a British Columbia company whose business formed on October 11, 2019 as the result of a reverse takeover with IMC Holdings Ltd. (the "Reverse Takeover Transaction"), pursuant to which the Company changed its name from "Navasota Resources Inc." to "IM Cannabis Corp." and changed its business from mining to the international medical cannabis industry.
+The Company's common shares (the "Common Shares") trade under the ticker symbol "IMCC" on both the NASDAQ Capital Market ("NASDAQ") and the Canadian Securities Exchange ("CSE") as of March 1, 2021 and November 5, 2019, respectively.
+The Reverse Takeover Transaction is more fully described under "Review of Financial Performance - Share Capital - Financial Background".

-This Management's Discussion and Analysis ("MD&A") reports on the consolidated financial condition and operating results of IM Cannabis for the three months ended March 31, 2022.
-Throughout this MD&A, unless otherwise specified, references to "we", "us", "our" or similar terms, as well as the "Company" and "IM Cannabis" refer to IM Cannabis Corp., together with its subsidiaries, on a consolidated basis, and the "Group" refers to the Company, its subsidiaries, Focus Medical Herbs Ltd. and High Way Shinua Ltd.
+This Management's Discussion and Analysis ("MD&A") reports on the consolidated financial condition and operating results of IM Cannabis for the three and six months ended June 30, 2022.
+Throughout this MD&A, unless otherwise specified, references to "we", "our" or similar terms, as well as the "Company" and "IM Cannabis" refer to IM Cannabis Corp., together with its subsidiaries, on a consolidated basis, and the "Group" refers to the Company, its subsidiaries, Focus Medical Herbs Ltd. and High Way Shinua Ltd.

-This MD&A should be read in conjunction with the interim condensed consolidated financial statements of the Company and the notes thereto for the three months ended March 31, 2022 (the "Interim Financial Statements") and with the Company's audited annual consolidated financial statements and the notes thereto for the years ended December 31, 2021 and 2020, (the "Annual Financial Statements").
-References herein to "Q1 2022" and "Q1 2021" refer to the three months ended March 31, 2022 and March 31, 2021, respectively, and references to "2021" refer to the year ended December 31, 2021.
+This MD&A should be read in conjunction with the interim condensed consolidated financial statements of the Company and the notes thereto for the three and six months ended June 30, 2022 (the "Interim Financial Statements") and with the Company's audited annual consolidated financial statements and the notes thereto for the years ended December 31, 2021 and 2020 (the "Annual Financial Statements").
+References herein to "Q2 2022" and "Q2 2021" refer to the three months ended June 30, 2022 and June 30, 2021, respectively, and references to "2021" refer to the year ended December 31, 2021.

-The Interim Financial Statements have been prepared by management in accordance with the International Financial Reporting Standards (IFRS") as issued by the International Accounting Standards Board ("IASB").
+The Interim Financial Statements have been prepared by management in accordance with the International Financial Reporting Standards (FFRS") as issued by the International Accounting Standards Board ("IASB").
 IFRS requires management to make certain judgments, estimates and assumptions that affect the reported amount of assets and liabilities at the date of the Interim Financial Statements and the amount of revenue and expenses incurred during the reporting period.
 The results of operations for the periods reflected herein are not necessarily indicative of results that may be expected for future periods.
 The Interim Financial Statements include the accounts of the Group, which includes, among others, the following entities: